vaibhavarena/Cpp-Advanced/README.md

     - Designed to be efficient for iterating from beginning to end, not vice versa

 A range based for loop, uses a forward iterator

+- Bi directional iterator
+    - Set type uses bi directional iterator

+- Random access iterator
+    - Most complete of all operators
+    - Access any element in any position
+    - Have all functionality of C pointer
+    - Vector iterator will work here